-LOSSES FROM PERSONAL USE ASSETS AND COLLECTABLES
+LOSSES FROM COLLECTABLES AND PERSONAL USE ASSETS

-Capital losses from collectables and unapplied net capital losses from collectables from earlier years can only be used to reduce capital gains from collectables.
-Losses from personal use assets must be disregarded.
+You can only use capital losses from collectables this year and unapplied net capital losses from collectables from earlier years to reduce capital gains from collectables.
 Jewellery, art and antiques are examples of collectables.

+Losses from personal use assets are disregarded.
 Personal use assets are assets mainly used for personal use that are not collectables - such as a boat you use for recreation.
-See the Guide to capital gains tax 2005 for more information.
+See Guide to capital gains tax 2006 for more information.

-Step 5 Applying the CGT discount
+STEP 5 Applying the CGT discount